 A student can offer feedback through a number of avenues.
 Some ways include classroom feedback; follow-up surveys by the schools, the college, the student leaders at each affiliated school; and the formal waiver review process.
 There are affiliated school representatives who also address student interests on the Policy Council, Affiliated Schools Advisory Panel and Education Services Advisory Panel.
-Also, the Chief Master Sergeant of the Air Force represents the student on the Board of Visitors.

-A student may also provide feedback to the administrative center by visiting the CCAF homepage at www.au.af.mil/au/ccaf/ or sending an E-mail directly to an individual or office.
+A student may also provide feedback to the administrative center by visiting the CCAF homepage at www.au.af.mil/au/ccaf/ and using the e-mail link or through the Air Force Virtual Education Center at https//afvec.langley.af.mil.